BillNeXX-AI-Technologies/BNX-PLATFORM/README.md

-# 🚀 BillNeXX-AI-Technologies – Intern Git & Branching Guide (Ready-to-Upload)
+# 🚀 BillNeXX-AI-Technologies – Intern Git & Branching Guide  (New)

 Welcome to **BillNeXX-AI-Technologies** — BNX-PLATFORM 👋
 This guide is written for **interns and new contributors**.
 Paste this file as `README_FOR_INTERNS.md` or `README.md` inside `BNX-PLATFORM` on GitHub.